Farscape: Literature

 Boxtree in the UK and Tor Books in the U.S. published three Farscape novels: House of Cards by Keith R.A.
 DeCandido, Dark Side of the Sun by Andrew Dymond, and Ship of Ghosts by David Bischoff.
 A fourth novel was commissioned to be written by DeCandido but did not surface after the show's cancellation.

 Scott K. Andrews' Uncharted Territory: An Unauthorised and Unofficial Guide To Farscape (Virgin Publishing 2002, ISBN 0-7535-0704-8) covered Farscape's first three seasons exhaustively.
 Paul Simpson wrote The Illustrated Farscape Companion series for Titan Books, one book per season (Book 1 with David Hughes; Books 2 and 3 with photographer Ruth Thomas) with exclusive official content.

 The Creatures of Farscape: Inside Jim Henson's Creature Shop, released in 2004, offered a colorful look inside the famous creature shop that created the stunning array of creatures and make-up effects.
 It includes previously unseen and behind the scenes images, exclusive contributions from the show's stars and make-up artists, and a foreword by executive producer Brian Henson.

 Farscape Forever!
-Sex, Drugs and Killer Muppets released 28 September 2005; in which Science fiction and fantasy authors analyze several aspects of the TV series.
+Sex, Drugs and Killer Muppets released 28 September 2005; in which Science fiction and fantasy authors analyse several aspects of the TV series.
 Contributors include Martha Wells on characters Crichton and D'Argo's buddy relationship, P. N. Elrod on the villains she loves to hate, and Justina Robson on sex, pleasure, and feminism.
 Topics range from a look at how Moya was designed and an examination of vulgarity and bodily functions to a tourist's budget guide to the Farscape universe.

 Shortly after season 3 began airing, Titan Magazines released a Farscape magazine.
 Available bi-monthly, the magazine was published from April/May 2001 through the 12th issue of April/May 2003.
 The magazine had a in-depth material, including interviews with the cast and crew, behind the scenes information on many episodes, original fiction (by O'Bannon, DeCandido, Greg Cox, John Kenneth Muir, and others), and a regular column by David Kemper.
 There were two versions of the magazine produced each issue, with the only difference being the front cover, and the magazine also had two special issues—a season 3 special (issue 7), and the final issue (issue 12) containing an episode guide for the four seasons to date, as well as sketches for ideas and the Horizons fiction.